Tolpuddle Vineyard, Coal River Valley Pinot Noir

 Vinification

-All hand-picked fruit was fermented as a combination of whole berries and whole bunches in open wooden and stainless steel fermenters, with gentle plunging.
-The wine was aged in French oak for 10 months, of which about one third was new oak.
+All the fruit was carefully hand-picked and fermented as a combination of whole berries and whole bunches in open wooden and stainless steel fermenter with gentle plunging.
+The wine was then aged in French oak for 10 months, of which about one third was new.

 Tasting Notes & Technical Details